mbrukman/sense-engine/README.md

 ## Writing a New Engine

-Sense uses NodeJS's [NPM](https://npmjs.org/) modules to provide a standard interface and isolated installation mechanism for engines.
+Sense uses NodeJS's [NPM](https://npmjs.org/) modules as a standard interface and isolated installation mechanism for engines.
+If you're familiar with NodeJS modules, writing an engine for Sense is simple.

-Writing a new engine for Sense is simple.
-All you need to do is implement the basic Engine API below and include a `sense` entry in the modules `package.json` file that defines a few things like the appropriate syntax highlighting.

-There is a trivial example engine to get you started in the `examples` folder.
+Engines just implement a basic Engine API and include a `sense` entry in the modules `package.json`.
+Full details are below.
+There's also is a simple example to get you started in the `examples` folder.
 For a real example, see Sense's [JavaScript](http://github.com/SensePlatform/sense-js-engine) engine.

 ## Installing a New Engine

-To install a custom engine on Sense, simply run `npm install new-engine-name` in one of your projects.
+Installing an engine is Sense is just like installing an NPM package.
+Simply run `npm install new-engine-name` in one of your projects.
 This will install the engine locally in the project's `node_modules` folder.

-When you launch a dashboard from that project in the future, the new engine options will be available in the engine list.
+When you launch a dashboard from that project in the future, the new engine will automatically appear in the engine list.

 ![Engine List](https://sense.global.ssl.fastly.net/assets/c48e701f-screenshot-new.png)

-Since engines are installed locally, you can be confident that your project will always work.
+Since engines are installed locally, you can be confident that your project will always work even if you use a different version of the engine on a different project.

 ## Engine API